initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/airtableapi.md

       #### Similarly create all the Key term column names.

-   * Else if you are not from Lab 0 follow the step below:
+   * Else if you are not from `Lab 0` or `Lab 4` follow the step below:
    Change/Add the column names.
 (Column names are case-sensitive)
    ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/e4c09999-3851-4d6f-825a-b77100bc3afe)
-4. There are two ways you can set the Column Type in Airtable
+5. There are two ways you can set the Column Type in Airtable
    * Set the column type while adding the column name
      ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/773659eb-6275-4a7f-80cf-518a88f6a124)
      * After inserting the column name in the input text field, select the Field Types as Single Line Text